alkwok995/learngitt/readme.txt

-I am so handsome!!
+I am so fucking handsome!!
-Yes, you are right!!
+Yes, you are right!!Damn!!